krabberod/BIO9905MERG1_V23/README.md

 The report should be sent to: haavarka@ibv.uio.no

 ## Teachers
-Main teachers will be Ramiro Logares, Anders K.  Krabberød, Micah Dunthorn, Torbjørn Rognes and Håvard Kauserud (organizer), but other experts will provide guest lectures (see table).
+The main teachers will be Ramiro Logares, Anders K. Krabberød, Micah Dunthorn, Torbjørn Rognes, Frederic Mahé and Håvard Kauserud (organizer), but other experts will provide guest lectures (see table).

 ## Program
-Participants have been assigned [to a beakoutroom](Lectures_and_groups/Breakout_groups.pdf) for group discussion.

 | Day           | Time (start) | Topic                                                                                                       | Responsible                          |
 | ------------- | ------------ | ----------------------------------------------------------------------------------------------------------- | ------------------------------------ |